 Consequences for Cartographic Literacy

-The widespread use of the Mercator projection in school classrooms, world atlases, and news media has perpetuated a distorted worldview.
-Students grow up seeing a map where Europe sits near the center and is comparable in size to South America, when in fact South America is nearly twice the area of Europe.
-This has been criticized as a form of “cartographic imperialism,” reinforcing the geopolitical importance of Western nations while diminishing the perceived significance of equatorial regions.
-The Peters projection, introduced by Arno Peters in the 1970s, attempted to counter this by providing an equal-area map, but it introduced its own shape distortions and did not replace Mercator in popular use.
-A thoughtful analysis of this controversy can be found in ThoughtCo’s article on the Mercator projection.
+The widespread use of the Mercator projection in classrooms, atlases, and media has perpetuated a distorted worldview.
+Students and the general public often grow up seeing a map where Europe sits near the center and appears comparable in size to South America, when in fact South America is nearly twice the area of Europe.
+This distorted representation has been criticized as a form of “cartographic imperialism,” subtly reinforcing the geopolitical importance of Western nations while diminishing the perceived significance of equatorial regions.

 Psychological Impact: The Map That Misled